5h15h4k1n9/computer-shop/README.md

 # Computer shop

 This is a simple computer shop application for EasyBot task.
+Documentation available locally on `localhost:8080/swagger-ui/index.html`

 ## How to run